Inhalant: Films

 A number of films have depicted or referred to the use of solvent inhalants.
 In the 1968 film How Sweet It Is!, Grif Henderson (James Garner), refers to him and his young son once making model aeroplanes together, but says, "...now all he wants to do is sniff the glue".
-The 1980 comedy film Airplane!, the character of McCroskey (Lloyd Bridges) refers to his inhalant use when he states, "I picked the wrong week to quit sniffing glue."
+In the 1980 comedy film Airplane!, ATC chief McCroskey (Lloyd Bridges) resorts to sniffing glue (along with taking tobacco, alcohol, and amphetamines) as he must bring in a disaster-stricken airliner.
 In the 1996 film Citizen Ruth, the character Ruth (Laura Dern), a homeless drifter, is depicted inhaling patio sealant from a paper bag in an alleyway.
 In the tragicomedy Love Liza, the main character, played by Philip Seymour Hoffman, plays a man who takes up building remote-controlled airplanes as a hobby to give him an excuse to sniff the fuel in the wake of his wife's suicide.

 Harmony Korine's 1997 Gummo depicts adolescent boys inhaling contact cement for a high.
 Edet Belzberg's 2001 documentary Children Underground chronicles the lives of Romanian street children addicted to inhaling paint.
 In The Basketball Diaries, a group of boys is huffing Carbona cleaning liquid at 3 minutes and 27 seconds into the movie; further on, a boy is reading a diary describing the experience of sniffing the cleaning liquid.

 In the David Lynch film Blue Velvet, the bizarre and manipulative character played by Dennis Hopper uses a mask to inhale amyl nitrite.
 In Little Shop of Horrors, Steve Martin's character dies from nitrous oxide inhalation.
 The 1999 independent film Boys Don't Cry depicts two young low-income women inhaling aerosol computer cleaner (compressed gas) for a buzz.
 In The Cider House Rules, Michael Caine's character is addicted to inhaling ether vapors.